 One of these things is offering what is known as domain authentication.
 This is basically a way of telling email ISPs that your emails are legit.
 Omnisend offers two types of domain authentication, DKIM and SPF.
 For both, you need to add an internet domain to your emails.
 But this is pretty straightforward for Omnisend users, as you’ll already have a domain for your online store.

-DKIM and SPF authentication is included on Pro plans, but can be bought for a one-off fee of $89.99 on all other plans.
+DKIM and SPF authentication is included on all plans, including the free plan.
 There’s some technical wizardry required to set it up, as you have to add what’s called a ‘domain signature’ to your domain name system (DNS) once Omnisend authenticates it.
 But Omnisend will talk you through doing this, depending on which e-commerce platform you run your store on.

 Omnisend also takes a pretty tough stance on users sending spam.
 It emphasizes several times in the knowledge base that it’s strictly a ‘permission-based’ service – your contacts have to opt in to receive your emails.